The expanded universe

 - The cartoon's version of Gizmo also made the move.
 Similar to the below-mentioned Ultimate Nick Fury making the move to the classic Marvel Universe, he was introduced as the son of the original Gizmo.

-- Isis from Secret Of Isis, although it took nearly 30 years to do it.
-The series 52 features a DCU version of the character as a probationary member of the Marvel Family, though she meets her end in Week Forty-Four.
+- Decades later, the series 52 features a version of the character as a probationary member of the Marvel Family, though she meets her end in Week Forty-Four.
 She gets resurrected by Felix Faust in a later miniseries.

 - Wendy and Marvin were introduced in The DCU in 2006 as caretakers of Titans Tower.
 However, they were super-genius, black-haired twins, so they had really little to share with the originals (not necessarily a bad thing).
 In an ironic twist, they were viciously mauled by Wonder Dog, resulting in a dead Marvin and paraplegic Wendy.
 Although, to be precise, the dog they adopted turned out to be a shape-shifting monster controlled by some villain.
 Oh, and their dad's the Calculator.
 Wendy later went on to appear as a major supporting character in Batgirl 2009, but was written out of the book just prior to its cancellation.
 After their comic book debut, the two were also brought over into the Young Justice animated series.